 Increasingly, people are choosing to pursue their communications and public relations due to the greater flexibility and affordability of online degrees.
 Because the quality and credibility of online schools and online degree programs vary widely, it’s important to do a thorough investigation before settling on a program.
 To help with that investigation, we’ve put together a ranking of what we consider to be the best online and distance learning bachelor degree programs in communication, public relations and journalism.
 Our online degree rankings are based on several factors, including school and program reputation, peer and instructional quality, and overall affordability.
 Only fully accredited programs were considered for our rankings.
 You can also check out our ranking of online communication and public relations master’s degree programs.

 The Scoop: Capella University is a private, for-profit online university with a socially progressive mission.
-Capella’s online and distance learning programs are highly regarded.
+Capella’s online communications degree and distance learning programs are highly regarded.
 The school’s online Bachelor of Science in Communication empowers students to explore basic communication theory and concepts and how they can be adapted for a variety of contexts and technologies.
 Students will learn how to develop effective and strategic messaging strategies using any number of traditional and emerging communication technologies.
 Students will also reflect on their own individual communication strengths and weaknesses and learn to improve upon both.
 In addition to the opportunity to design a personalized concentration, students can choose from concentrations in Marketing Communications, New Media, Online Work and Communities, Organizational Communication, and Public Relations.
-Graduates will be prepared for careers in advertising, marketing, public relations, promotions and many other fields.
+Graduates will be prepared for careers in advertising, marketing, public relations, promotions, and many other fields.

 Length: 181 credit hours.
 Students may transfer in up to 135 credit hours.